July 13th – August 27th, 2013

 Astrologers use one pair of terms to describe the Signs where Mars is especially effective, and another pair to describe those signs in which Mars functions poorly.
 On the positive side, Mars “Rules” Scorpio and Aries, and is “Exalted” in Capricorn.
 Mars rejoices in the bloody intrigue of Scorpio, revels in the open battlefield of Aries, and he provides his most ruthless and effective performance in patient, ambitious and disciplined Capricorn.
 On the flip, Mars is in his “Detriment” in Taurus and Libra, and in his “Fall” in Cancer.
 Mars is far from home, and has difficulty putting his talent for conflict to much good use in Taurus’ well appointed house or in Libra’s pleasant social gathering.
 In Cancer, Mars is staying at his mom’s house.
 And living with Mommy does not a proud warrior make.
 Just ask Norman Bates.

 What is the conflict between the nature of Mars and the circumstance that Cancer represents?
 Mars’ nature brings about and resolves conflict.
 He symbolizes the necessary desire of every individual to burst their confines and establish themselves as independent, reliant only upon their own will.
-This desire to burst forth from behind confines has primordial beginning, with the desire to escape the womb, and extends to rarefied spiritual peaks, with the desire to escape the confines of material reality.
+This desire to burst forth from behind confines has its primordial beginning with the desire to escape the womb and extends to rarefied spiritual peaks, with the desire to escape the confines of material reality altogether.

-On the contrary, Cancer is the most maternal of the 12 signs of the Zodiac- it is the sign that represents the action of the Moon on a lower level.
+On the contrary, Cancer is the most maternal of the 12 signs of the Zodiac- it is the sign that represents the action of the Moon.
 Cancer encloses Planets within it in a womb, a matrix of growth.
 It directs their efforts and energies to our deepest and most sensitive foundations- to childhood, old friends, old fears and the pursuit of deep intimacy.
 Here, sensitivity and care are absolutely necessary to create the firm emotional foundation which is the Sign’s purpose. .

 Put simply, Cancer collects, nurtures and connects while Mars burns, severs and fights.
 Therefore Mars brings conflict to the sensitive foundations Cancer represents, while those sensitive foundations attempt to stifle that conflict which is contrary to their process.